IECDB AO 2001-11

-Pursuant to Iowa Code section 68B.32A(11), the Iowa Ethics and Campaign Disclosure Board takes the opportunity to issue its opinion on the issue of the use of public resources to advocate for or against an issue that has not been placed on the ballot.
+Pursuant to Iowa Code section 68B.32A(11), the Iowa Ethics and Campaign Disclosure Board takes the opportunity to issue its opinion on whether trusts are considered "permanent organizations" for purposes of the campaign finance laws.
 We note at the outset that the Board's jurisdiction is limited to the application of Iowa Code chapters 56 and 68B and rules in Iowa Administrative Code chapter 351.
 Whether some other statutory system, common law theory or agency rule applies to this issue is not covered by this opinion.

 BY DIRECTION AND VOTE OF THE BOARD

 1st Vice-Chair Geraldine Leinen

 2nd Vice-Chair Gwen Boeke